5 recommended OTC drugs

 Sleep hygiene — first line

-• Fixed bedtimes and wake times, including weekends.
+• Fixed bedtime and wake-up times, including weekends.

-• If you can't fall asleep in 20 min, get out of bed and do something relaxing.
+• If you don't fall asleep within 20 min, get out of bed and do something relaxing.

-• Exercise during the day, NOT in the last 3h before bed.
+• Physical exercise during the day, NOT in the last 3h before bedtime.

-Cognitive-behavioural therapy for insomnia has superior efficacy to medication in the long term.
-Available via psychologist or online apps.
+Cognitive behavioral therapy for insomnia has superior efficacy to medication in the long term.
+Available through a psychologist or online apps.

 Search the pharmacy